cmrazek/NppSharp/README.markdown

 - Email: chrismrazek@gmail.com

 ## ChangeLog

+Version 1.2 - 2013-03-09:
+- Added Modification event.
+- Improved folding support.
+- Fixed problem with toolbar icons displaying as black when bitmap is incompatible with screen format.

 Version 1.1 - 2012-07-21:
 - Document text positions have changed from a basic byte-offset to a TextLocation class.